rdybka/vht/README.md

 ## about
 vahatraker is a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it tries to do one thing well, which is to drive MIDI, adhering to other doctrines, it tries to enable expression, with added value of:
+Adhering to Unix philosophy, driving MIDI is the one thing it tries to do well, adhering to other doctrines - enabling expression, with added value of:

 - live editing